CaptainProton42/protontheme/README.md

 Layout that can be used for a blog and/or to show of a project.
 Allows to add a preview of your project at the top of the page and to choose a page theme.

+### `home`

+The home page.
+Allows you to write something about yourself, add social links and displays previews and links of your projects and/or blog entries.

+***Disclaimer:** This is not completely ready to be used yet as it still contains some code that is specifically tailored to my GitHub page.*

 ## `page` Configuration Options

 This is a list of all configuration options that can be added to the YAML [front matter](https://jekyllrb.com/docs/front-matter/) of a `page`.
 They will only affect how Jekyll renders this particular page.